CABOMETYX Advanced Kidney Cancer black male patient portrayal

 • People with kidney cancer (renal cell carcinoma).
 CABOMETYX may be used:

-• In combination with nivolumab when your cancer has spread (advanced RCC), and you have not already had treatment for your advanced RCC
+• In combination with nivolumab to treat renal cell carcinoma (RCC) that has spread (advanced RCC), and you have not already had treatment for your advanced RCC

 • Alone to treat people with renal cell carcinoma (RCC) that has spread (advanced RCC)